 How to Apply

 Peer Helper recruitment takes place in the Spring semester and selected students serve a minimum one year term as volunteer campus leaders.
-To be selected in the program, Peer Helpers demonstrate a commitment to personal leadership development, academic success and community engagement.
+To be selected for the program, applicants must demonstrate a positive attitude, a commitment to volunteering, and a genuine interest in helping fellow students.

-To be selected, students will be assessed based on their application and interview.
+Applicants will be assessed based on their application and initial participation and attendance.
 Eligibilty requirements are:

 - Must be currently enrolled in a full-time graduate, undergraduate, or upper-level English Language Centre Programs (Com 3/AP4/AP5).